 Once it’s further validated, this cross-diagnostic biomarker may help accelerate the discovery of effective treatments, leading researchers to develop personalized therapeutic approaches and matching patients with the best interventions more quickly.
 Importantly, the study also set the stage for future non-invasive brain stimulation approaches that may identify patients who are susceptible to developing PTSD, and may also be effective for treating patients with PTSD who are refractory to psychotherapy or first-line pharmacotherapy.

 “Post-traumatic stress presents in patients in myriad of ways, which underscores the need for individualizing treatment,” says Magali Haas, MD, PhD, CEO & President of Cohen Veterans Bioscience.
 “Our collaboration with the talented team at Stanford allowed us to be one step closer to understanding the mechanisms underlying PTSD in specific individuals, which is critical if we are to develop diagnostic tests that can provide accurate diagnoses, new treatments, and tools to measure the effectiveness of a given treatment.”

 The next steps for this program will be to develop these brain biomarkers as diagnostics tests through the FDA Center for Devices and Radiological Health (CDRH) devices program.

 Impact to Veterans

-The Impact for Veterans is that a Response Diagnostic Test would be a Clinical Decisions Support Tool for their doctor to use in guiding the best treatment options for them.
+The development of a Response Diagnostic Test for Veterans could become a Clinical Decisions Support Tool for doctors to use in guiding the best treatment options for patients from the start.